2021 applications now closed.

 To be eligible for a Trainee Bridge Fund, the applicant must:

-- Be an ISRHML member in good standing (no pending dues at application deadline date) ) at the time of application deadline and at the time when proposed expansion (bridge) occurs
+- be an ISRHML member in good standing (no pending dues at application deadline date) at the time of application deadline and at the time when proposed expansion (bridge).
+For applicants from LMIC countries according to the World Bank list, the membership is currently free but might be covered by grant funds in case membership fees are raised.

 - enrolled in an academic program for a Master's, PhD or MD (or equivalent) that will be completed by start date of the Bridge Fund project OR

-- is enrolled in a postdoctoral training program, clinical training program, medical residency or medical fellowship that will be completed by start date of the Bridge Fund project OR
+- is enrolled in a postdoctoral training program, clinical training program, medical residency, medical fellowship or other suitable training programme, OR

-- has completed a postdoctoral research program, clinical training program, medical residency or medical fellowship within the last 12 months
+- has completed a postdoctoral research program, clinical training program, medical residency or medical fellowship or other suitable training programme within the last 12 months

-Awardees are selected based on evidence that their proposed project and hosting environment will provide the necessary training to support and help them progress through early career transitions toward an independent position in the field of human milk and lactation.
-Awardees will also be selected on the basis of potential for career growth in the field of human milk and lactation.
+Awardees are selected based on evidence that the proposed project and hosting environment will provide the necessary training to support her/him to progress through early career transitions on the way to an independent position in the field of human milk and lactation.
+Awardees will also be selected based on evident potential for career growth in the field of human milk and lactation.

 - The applicant's academic record is of high quality.